albinsopaj/albinsopaj/README.md

 Hi there 👋.
-I'm Albin, a Computer Science (BSc) student at the University of Camerino.
+I'm Albin, a BSc Computer Science student at the University of Camerino.

 - 🔭 I’m currently working on obtaining my BSc degree.
 - 🌱 I’m currently learning Java, JavaScript, Svelte, Flutter, Dart and other technologies!